iflores12/iflores12.github.io/jekyll/_posts/2024-08-09-Understanding Git Part One.md

 Option #2
 * `git clone [URL]`
 	* this will create a directory and initialize a .git directory
-	* it will also pull down the data/files from the url
+	* it will also pull down the data/files from the URL

 ## Basic Commands